 - Statistics* must include a study of descriptive and inferential statistics

-- Human Anatomy: One semester with lab, OR Human Anatomy & Physiology I with lab
+- Human Anatomy* one (1) semester with lab, OR Human Anatomy & Physiology I with lab

-- Human Physiology: One semester, lab preferred OR Human Anatomy & Physiology II with lab
+- Human Physiology* one (1) semester, lab preferred OR Human Anatomy & Physiology II with lab

 - General Physics* two (2) semesters with labs

 - Introductory Psychology

-- Human Lifespan Development (course must include the study of development from birth to death; more than one course may be required
+- Human Lifespan Development course must include the study of development from birth to death; more than one course may be required

-If offered admission to the DPT program, Medical Terminology is also required and must be demonstrated by:
+If offered admission to the DPT program, a course in Medical Terminology

 certificate of completion